bspkrs-mods/WorldStateCheckpoints/README.md

 ***

 #### Compile WorldStateCheckpoints
-1. Execute `gradle setupDevWorkspace`.
+1. Execute `gradle setupDecompWorkspace`.
 This sets up Forge and downloads the necessary libraries to build WorldStateCheckpoints.
 This might take some time, be patient.
     * You will generally only have to do this once until the Forge version in `build.properties` changes.
 2. Execute `gradle build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.